 Conditions are defined by their evaluation algorithm.
-Each such algorithm can be classified by the kinds of information it acquires, how it is acquired, and how the information is ultimately used.
-Gleaned from the collection of conditions used by the Ismene testbed applications [14], the following properties characterize these algorithms:
+Each such algorithm is classified by the kinds of information it acquires and how, where, and when it is acquired, the how the received information is used.
+Gleaned from the collection of conditions used by the Ismene test-bed applications [12], the following properties characterize these algorithms:

 - local/remote As seen in traditional policy systems, local conditions are evaluated without any external input.
 For example, an condition hostname(bob) tests whether the local hostname is "bob".
 Clearly, this does not need external information, and can be evaluated through locally configured values. - data/computation Data driven conditions simply test the existence or value of some known state variable.
-Conversely, computation-driven conditions implement (sometimes complex) algorithms for computing results.
-For example, the valueEquals(a,b) condition tests whether the values a and b are equal.
-Conversely, the condition sumGreaterThanZero(a,b)
+Conversely, computation-driven conditions implement (sometimes complex) algorithms for computing condition results.
+For example, a valueEquals(a,b) condition tests whether the values are equal.
+Conversely, the condition sumValue-GreaterThanZero(a,b) performs some computation on the state prior and tests some aspect of the result.
+This distinction becomes interesting when the computation becomes complex, e.g., where multiple data sources must participate in the computation. - stateful Stateful conditions modify (rather than just acquire) state during evaluation.
+That is, the act of evaluation modifies some local or distributed state.
+This is useful where the access is consumptive.
+For example, some digital rights systems use an access counter to restrict the number of times a particular object is used.
+A stateful condition accessCounter(counter-id,threshold) would test to see if the counter has remaining accesses, and if so increments the associated counter.
+Hence, this condition could be used as a means of restricting access to the resource (see Section 5).